monikastrah/431-2020/quizzes/quiz1/quiz1.md

 The Google Form will contain places to provide your responses to each question, and a final affirmation where you'll type in your name to tell us that you followed the rules for the Quiz.
 You must complete that affirmation and then submit your results.
 When you submit your results (in the same way you submit a Minute Paper) you will receive an email copy of your submission, with a link that will allow you to edit your results.

-As a result, if you want to work on the Quiz for a while and then take a break, we recommend you submit the Google Form, and then re-open it (using the link you will receive after submission in your CWRU email) to "edit" your response by answering the remaining questions.
-We will use the form as it has been submitted at noon on Wednesday 2020-10-07.
+If you wish to work on some of the quiz and then return later, you can do this by [1] completing the final question (the affirmation) which asks you to type in your full name, and then [2] submitting the quiz.
+You will then receive a link at your CWRU email which will allow you to return to the quiz as often as you like without losing your progress.

 ## The Five Key Sources of Material